nick13jaremek/sql-hotel/README.md

-# SQL-Hotel: the input/output of data guests
+# SQL-Hotel: a SQL small test project with NodeJS

 ## Introduction